istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 ### Deploy Istio with On-Premise Satellites

-These instructions don not assume TLS.
+These instructions do not assume TLS.
 If you are using TLS for your Satellite pool, follow the config for the [Public Satellite pool](#deploy-istio-with-public-or-developer-mode-satellites), but use your own cert and your own pool's endpoint (`host:port`).

 1. You need to deploy Istio with your Satellite address at an address in the format `<Host>:<Port>`, for example `lightstep-satellite.lightstep:9292`.
 You find this in your [configuration](https://docs.lightstep.com/docs/satellite-configuration-parameters#ports) file.